muka/compose-datamap/README.md

     // create
-    // then has so  as argument, which is a compose.io ServiceObject instance
+    // `.then` has as argument a compose.io ServiceObject instance
     // mapper.create(key, serviceObject).then(function(so) {})

     // read